What is a debt consolidation loan?

 - May encourage increased spending – By consolidating your loans, you may be tricked into thinking you have ‘extra’ money due to your reduced payments.
 This misconception can encourage spending money you don’t have – especially on credit cards that have been cleared – which may in turn put you into more debt.

 When considering whether debt consolidation loans are worth it for you, it’s important to keep your personal circumstances in mind as to why you think you’ll benefit from a debt consolidation loan.
-If you need advice, reach out to one of our financial planners for assistance.
+If you need advice, reach out to one of our financial advisors or mortgage brokers for assistance.